Sound of the Underground (song): Critical response

 "Sound of the Underground" received a positive response from most music critics.
 It "proved a first: it was a reality pop record that didn't make you want to do physical harm to everyone involved in its manufacture."
 A review for Girls Aloud's debut album stated that the song has "become a pulsating pop classic with a modern, metallic beat, catchy chorus and just the right amount of sleaze."
 The song was further described as "an enticing blend of spiky guitars and Fatboy Slim beats topped off with an irresistibly catchy chorus."
-Michael Osborn said that "Sound of the Underground" offers "a fresh tune that has no intentions of following the road to seasonal schmaltzville."
-An article from The Guardian called the song "an icy confection very different from the normal run of girl-band things."
+Michael Osborn said that "Sound of the Underground" offers "a fresh tune that has no intentions of following the road to seasonal schmaltzville".
+An article in The Guardian called the song "an icy confection very different from the normal run of girl-band things" and Martin James in his book State of Bass: The Origins of Jungle/Drum & Bass stated that "Sound of the Underground may well be the first jungle single to top the charts."

 "Sound of the Underground" and another Xenomania production, Sugababes' "Round Round", have been called "two huge groundbreaking hits", credited with reshaping British pop music for the 2000s.
 Peter Robinson wrote, "Instead of what would become the predictable 'victory lap' ballad, here was an upbeat attitude-soaked celebration of life, partying, and being young."
 In 2003, "Sound of the Underground" was voted Best Single at the Disney Channel Kids Awards.
 The Telegraph placed the song at number 15 on a list of 100 songs that defined the 2000s, while NME included it at number 39.
-Spinner.com named "Sound of the Underground" the eighth best British song of the 2000s.
+Spinner.com named "Sound of the Underground" the eighth-best British song of the 2000s.